JurMax/livecc/README.md

 - Imported headers should become header units automatically (maybe add two versions?)
 -- we can see if they're header unist based on "" / <>

+- Replace setDLLCallback with just a regular function call -- Use a macro to use it only when LIVE_CC is used.
+-- We can do more talking to the compiler using this method.
+-- See if we need livecc to load a dll containing this function or we can ust include it in livecc.

 - Add a --keep-alive option, which rebuilds the given target each time there is a change.
 -- Rebuild dependencies: reanalyse dependencies for all changes files, and rebuild the map where applicable
 - Check if clang or livecc changed and recompile if so.